• Skip to primary navigation

 • Percussion (e.g. timpani, snare drum, cymbals)

-The size of an orchestra can also vary greatly, ranging from small chamber orchestras to large symphony orchestras.
+The size of an orchestra can vary widely, from intimate chamber groups to massive symphony orchestras.

 Music Genre Differences